thegetty/quire-docs/content/docs-v1/collection-catalogues.md

 There are two different ways you can format your object entry pages: `side-by-side` in which the image appears next to the object information or `landscape` in which the image appears above the object information.

 You can determine the format by either adding `presentation: side-by-side` or `presentation: landscape` to each entry's page YAML.
-Or you can set a default format for all your entry pages in the `content/_data/config.yaml` by choosing either `true` or `false` for the `sidebySide` attribute.
+Or you can set a default format for all your entry pages in the `content/_data/config.yaml` by choosing either `true` or `false` for the `sideBySide` attribute.

 ```yaml
 entryPage: